zainthecoder/simulation/README.md

 ## Overview

-The **Probabilistic Belief Networks (PBN) Toolkit**, developed by Paul Baggenstoss, is a comprehensive software package for constructing discriminative and generative neural networks using PBN methodology and cross-entropy training.
+The **Projected Belief Networks (PBN) Toolkit**, developed by Paul Baggenstoss, is a comprehensive software package for constructing discriminative and generative neural networks using PBN methodology and cross-entropy training.
 This toolkit includes a graphical user interface (`pbntk.py`) and a complete set of supporting libraries for network development and analysis.

 This document provides detailed installation and configuration instructions for Linux systems using Python 3.9 and the required custom Theano backend.